-1 Materials include a range of diagnostic, formative, and summative assessments to assess student learning in a variety of formats. М student learning in a variety of formats.
-2 Materials assess all student expectations over the breadth of the course and indicate which student expectations are being assessed in each assessment. М student expectations are being assessed in each assessment.
-3 Materials include assessments that integrate scientific concepts and science and engineering М practices with recurring themes and concepts.
-4 Materials include assessments that require students to apply knowledge and skills to novel М contexts.
+1 Materials include a range of diagnostic, formative, and summative assessments to assess Μ 1 student learning in a variety of formats.
+2 Materials assess all student expectations over the breadth of the course and indicate which Μ 2 student expectations are being assessed in each assessment.
+Materials include assessments that integrate scientific concepts and science and engineering Μ 3 practices with recurring themes and concepts.
+Materials include assessments that require students to apply knowledge and skills to novel Μ 4 contexts.